simplymadeapps/simple_scheduler/README.md

 ![Heroku Scheduler](https://cloud.githubusercontent.com/assets/124570/21104523/6d733d1a-c04c-11e6-89af-590e7d234cdf.gif)

-It may be useful to point to a specific configuration file in non-production environments:
+It may be useful to point to a specific configuration file in non-production environments.
+Use a custom configuration file by setting the `SIMPLE_SCHEDULER_CONFIG` environment variable.

 ```
-rake simple_scheduler["config/simple_scheduler.staging.yml"]
+SIMPLE_SCHEDULER_CONFIG=config/simple_scheduler.staging.yml
 ```

 ### Task Options